 There are a wide variety of assistive devices for enhancing the quality of life for the person with ALS:

 A speech therapist can help PALS maintain their speaking ability for as long as possible; however, the loss of speech does not mean the loss of the ability to communicate.
 Assistive communication devices, from simple boards to sophisticated electronic devices and computer applications, permit communication even into the latest stages of ALS.
 Rapid advances in technology have resulted in products that dramatically increase the independence of people with very limited mobility, allowing them to “speak," operate lights and other controls, and remain contributing members of their families and communities.
-As of January 2001, Medicare policy was changed to include coverage of many of these communication devices.
+Medicare may cover some communication devices.

 Deciding whether or not to use the various types of assistive breathing devices will be one of the hardest decisions PALS and their families need to make.
 Preferences regarding breathing support should be discussed with the physician and included in the Advanced Directives.